ecopque/top_word_detector/README.md

-# Symbol Definitions and References
+# Symbol Finder: Explore and Understand Your Code

 This script allows you to find definitions and references for functions and other symbols within the file.
 Simply click on a symbol below or in the code to view its definition and references.